LucaCappelletti94/ucsc_genomes_downloader/README.rst

     from ucsc_genomes_downloader image download_genome
     download_genome(
         genome="hg19",
-        path:str=".", # The path where to save the genome, by default the current directory. cache_dir:str=".genome", # The path where to store the download cache. clear_cache:bool=True # Whetever to delete the download cache, by default True.
+        path=".", # The path where to save the genome, by default the current directory. chromosomes=["chr19"], # List of chromosomes to download.
+By default, all. cache_dir=".genome", # The path where to store the download cache. clear_cache=True # Whetever to delete the download cache, by default True.
     )

 .. _hg19: https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.13/